Nelsa Alves

-Nelsa Alves (born July, 6 1987) is an Angolan model and was the competitor for Miss Universe 2009.
+Nelsa Alves (born July, 6 1987) is an Angolan model and beauty pageant titleholder who was the competitor at Miss Universe 2009.
 She won the title of Miss Ingombota on her debut as a model, and subsequently sought to promote good causes.

 Early life

 Nelsa Suraia Pombal Alves was born on 6 July 1987 in the Angolan city of Luanda.

 Pageant career

 Alves made her catwalk debut at the Miss Ingombota competition in 2009.
-She had never had a dream of becoming a model, but applied to gain some experience after the encouragement of family and friends.
+She had never dreamed of becoming a model, but applied to gain some experience after the encouragement of family and friends.
 The competition was her modelling debut.
 She was successful, winning the title and subsequently the title of Miss Luanda, making her eligible to be one of the 24 competitors for the title of Miss Angola 2009.

 At the pageant in December 2008, held at the Atlântico cinema, she was named Miss Angola and the successor to Lesliana Pereira.
 Her prize package included a Volkswagen Gol, $3000 and a white gold diamond ring.
 This victory qualified Alves for the following Miss Universe competition.